mattcaron/battlescribe-this_is_not_a_test/README.md

 * Joseph McGuire for writing the game.
 * Ian O'Brien for getting this project started.
-* All the members of the TNT Facebook group who helped fing bugs.
+* All the members of the TNT Facebook group who helped find bugs.

 TODO List
 =========